 I use the Fotodiox filters together with the WonderPana FreeArc holder that fits my Tamron SP 15-30mm wide angle lens.
 This lens doesn’t take filters directly because of the curbing front element and fixed lens hood that protects the front element.
 The WonderPana system is the best systems that I have seen to solve this problem with attaching filters to wide angle lenses like this.
 You can also get a version that fits on the Nikon 14-24mm lens.

-VANGUARD Alta Pro 263AGH Aluminium Tripod with GH-100 Pistol Grip Ball Head
+VANGUARD Alta Pro 263AGH Aluminium Tripod with GH-100 Pistol Grip Ball Head – Medium price range

-This medium priced tripod has been my primary tripod for over a year now.
+This medium-priced tripod has been my primary tripod for over a year now.
 It is very sturdy, solid and flexible.
 You can take out the center column and attach it sideways, so you can position your camera inches from the ground.
 This is very handy when doing macro photography.
 The pistol grip allows for very quick adjustment by just squeezing the grip, move your camera to the right position and let go of it again.
 You don’t have to loosen and tighten any knobs.

 The only thing bothering me with this tripod is if you want to shoot upward into the sky, you need to remove the centre column and re-insert it in the sideway position to get full flexibility on that axis.